ttqf975414890/UserInfoManagementSystem/README.md

 All data will be saved on your MySQL server.
 So when you launch the program, it will `show you a CLI first` to ask you for the server IP address, port, username and password.
 When connection succeed, the GUI will be shown.

 ## 2. Module Structure Diagram
+In 4.2 version I added worker support.
+Here is the example of version 4.1.1.
 ![pic](https://raw.githubusercontent.com/ttqf975414890/UserInfoManagementSystem/master/模块结构图_v4.1.png)

 ## 3. Program Flow Chart
+In 4.2 version I added worker support.
+Here is the example of version 4.1.1.
 ![pic](https://raw.githubusercontent.com/ttqf975414890/UserInfoManagementSystem/master/程序流程图_v4.1.png)

 ## 4. About